lesaigor/yolo/explanation.md

 ## Ansible Roles

-We organize our tasks into roles located in the `roles` directory.
+The tasks are organized into roles located in the `roles` directory.
 Each role represents a specific component of our system, such as installing packages or configuring services.

 ## Variables

 Variable files in the `vars` directory are used to store variables that can be referenced in our Ansible playbook.
 This allows for greater flexibility and customization of our configuration.

-For more detailed information on each component and its configuration, refer to the respective files in the project directory.